3-D Secure

 • Support for non-payment authentications.
 The latest 3-D Secure version offers support for no-value authorizations, such as tokens for card-on file.
 Note that it is mandatory to perform an SCA check such as 3-D Secure to add a new card as a card-onfile.
 Subsequent transactions do not have to go through 3-D Secure, but need to reference the original transaction and the amount cannot differ by more than 15%.

-In response to industry uncertainty and unreadiness for the September 14, 2019 secure customer authentication (SCA) deadline, the European Banking Authority (EBA) have issued an opinion paper.
-The EBA concludes that the national competent authority (NCA) of each European country may work with merchants and payment service providers to “provide limited additional time” for issuers, acquirers and merchants to migrate to SCA-compliant solutions.
+In response to industry uncertainty and unreadiness for the 14.09.2019 deadline, the EU Banking Authority have issued an opinion paper.
+The EBA concludes that the national competent authority (NCA) of each EU country may work with merchants and payment service providers to “provide limited additional time” for issuers, acquirers and merchants to migrate to SCA-compliant solutions.

 • Austria: The Financial Market Authority (FMA) has confirmed a transition period will be put in place.
 Providers will be required to submit an implementation plan to the FMA with progress updates.